Mahathi1992/Mahathi1992.github.io/_pages/cv.md

 * Second place in the All India Radio Music competition (Carnatic Instrumental, Violin), 2011
 * B-high grade artist in All India Radio (Carnatic Instrumental, Violin), 2015
 * Won the bronze while representing the institute (basketball) in the 2017 Inter IIT Sports meet organised by IIT Madras
+* Outstanding teaching assistantship (TA) Award from IIT Kanpur for the graduate course on Nonlinear Systems (EE651) during Fall 2018-19